 Exercise, Exercise, Exercise

 Cats need exercise, just like dogs do.
 But they get their exercise through play.
 Playing helps alleviate anxiety and can forge instant bonds between owner and cat, but you have to do it right.
 Never touch the cat.
-Instead, use things like laser lights, feathers on sticks, or dangling catnip toys to keep yourself at a distance, while still participating in play.
+Instead, use things like laser lights, playing fetch, feathers on sticks, or dangling catnip toys to keep yourself at a distance, while still participating in play.
 Try for several minutes to entice the cat to engage.
 If she is resistant, put the toys away and try again later.
 It is in a cat’s nature to chase and play so eventually, she will take the bait.

 My Cat Loves Me, But Hates Other People